Code-Institute-Submissions/Only-Hikers-MS1/README.md

     - Repeat the above steps on a mobile device

 ***
-5.

 ### Contact Form
 * Contact form on contact.html
     - Go to the contact.html page
     - Attempt to submit the empty form to confirm that an error message appears for the empty input box
     - Attempt to submit the form with an email missing the "@" symbol to confirm appropriate error message appears
-    - Attempt to sumbit the form with all inputs correctly filled in
     - Attempt to sumbit the form with all inputs correctly filled in to confirm page reloads once submitted

 ***

-6.
 ### Hover Transitions
 * Test hover elements found across all three pages
     - Open the index.html, gallery.html and contact.html pages and test the following on each page: